 HRAM is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CPSM or SHRM-SCPSM.
 This program has been pre-approved for 2.0 PDCs for the SHRM-CPSM and SHRM-SCPSM.
 For more information about certification or recertification, please visit www.shrmcertification.org.

-This Program has been submitted for 2.0 hours of HR CREDIT from the HR Certification Institute.
+This Program has been submitted for 2.0 hours of BUSINESS CREDIT from the HR Certification Institute.
 The use of this seal is not an endorsement by the HR Certification Institute of the quality of the program.
 It means that this program has met the HR Certification Institute's criteria to be pre-approved for recertification credit.